-As at the end of 2021, the Company outsources the following critical or important functions or activities:
+As at the end of 2022, the Company outsources within the BOC Group the following critical or important functions or activities:

 - Investment portfolio management

 - Internal audit services and

 - Information Technology services.

 All the above service providers are located in Cyprus.